onandoffables/avrpi-tools/README.md

 - Arduino IDE 1.0.1 (with patches for board and programmer)
 - avrdude-6.1 (with linuxgpio support)
-- avrpi (tool to interact easily with your ATmel microcontroller)
+- avrpi (tool to interact easily with your Atmel microcontroller)
 - Arduino-Makefile (because friends don't let friends use the Arduino IDE)
 - wiringpi (Gordon's superduper handy tool to interact with the Raspberry Pi GPIO)